dtinth/galaxy_motion_photo_extractor/README.md

 [Limitations]
 - It only supports internal storage.
 SD card is not supported.
 - It will extract all motion photos found in the camera.
 You cannot select which photo to extract or not extract.
-- Make sure your phone have enough available space!
+- Important: Make sure your phone have enough available space!
 The app may write corrupt files if storage runs out.
+- When taking a photo using the stock Camera app, make sure "Motion Photos" settings is enabled.
+- Sometimes the app doesn't work.
+In that case, please try closing the app and opening it again.
 - I do not take feature requests, but I provide the source code for anyone to modify it for their own needs.
 - This app is provided as-is.
 Though I don't intend to cause any problem, I cannot guarantee the correctness of the app’s behavior.
 Please use at your own risk.